aredridel/i18n-talk/talk.md

 ^ It's also a really long word.
 20 letters.
 An I, 18 less important letters, then an n.

-^ There are actually three abbreviations you find when doing this work.
-I18n, internationalization, the process of making an application support multiple languages.
-L10n, localization, which is making it work in _a_ specific locale, and g10n, globalization which mostly ends up being used to refer to the whole process.
+^ There are actually two abbreviations you find when doing this work.
+I18n, internationalization, the process of making an application support multiple languages, and l10n, localization, which is making it work in _a_ specific locale.

 ----